 One of the most tedious chores accident attorneys in Maryland must perform is the collection of medical records in personal injury cases.
 How much can health care providers charge Maryland lawyers for copying the medical records?
-The short answer: a lot.
+The brief answer: a lot.
 The Maryland Health-General Annotated Code §4-304 sets for the maximum charges:

 - $19.70 as a “preparation fee”